eliotsykes/dan-todo/guide/POLISH.md

 ## Why Ruby for acceptance tests?
 Why not JS?

 See App Store Rails notebook note "Why using Capybara (or other ruby-based) acceptance tests?".
 TLDR: speed, control, power, DRY.
 HTTP-based dependent solutions are poor when compared to talking to model layer directly.
+Remember experiences with HTTP fixtures in Selenium IDE.

 This PR also makes some relevant points: https://github.com/jfirebaugh/konacha/pull/60#issuecomment-7790134